OVERVIEW

 • 5 nights’ excellent accommodation in rooms with ensuites

-• Cooked or continental breakfast each morning, walkers lunches each walking day and a la carte dinners at local restaurants
+• Cooked breakfast each morning, walkers lunches each walking day and a la carte dinners at local restaurants

 • Vehicle transfers and luggage transport